ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 If no arguments are passed to `ID()`, it will use the name of the output type, in this case `Product`, to serialize the Id.

-The `ID()` can not only be used on primary key fields, but also on fields that act as foreign keys.
-For these we have to specify the name of the type they are referencing manually.
-In the below example a type named `Foo` is being referencing using its Id.
+The `ID()` can not only be used on primary key fields but also on fields that act as foreign keys.
+For these, we have to specify the name of the type they are referencing manually.
+In the below example, a type named `Foo` is being referenced using its Id.

 ```csharp
 descriptor.Field(f => f.FooId).ID("Foo");